FloFlo93/PICA-to-go/README.md

 PATH_TO_THE_PICA_TO_GO_EXECUTABLE train -f ciprofloxacin_resistant -i proteins -p ciprofloxacin_Acinetobacter.training.txt -o output -a blast -limit_bl 20
 ```
 #### Feature reduction
 PICA-to-go offers an option that reduces the number of clusters based on cluster size.
-The underlying idea behind this is that small clusters may not be as relevant for a prediction than large clusters.
+The underlying idea behind this is that small clusters may not be as relevant for a prediction as large clusters.
 To find an optimal cut-off regarding the cluster size, an exhaustive search is performed (PICA crossvalidate.py is executed multiple times to find the cut-off leading to the highest mean balanced accuracy).
 This step may lead to better results, but can drastically increase the runtime.
 A feature reduction is done by adding -filter to the program, e.g.
 ```
 PATH_TO_THE_PICA_TO_GO_EXECUTABLE train -f ciprofloxacin_resistant -i proteins -p ciprofloxacin_Acinetobacter.training.txt -o output -filter